5 Interview tips and job interview questions for teens

 A hiring manager can tell when you’ve prepared for the interview.
-You’re able to answer questions and even come off as more confident.
-Show that you’re hireable by preparing ahead of time.
+You’re able to answer questions and come off as more confident.
+Show that you’re serious about the job by preparing ahead of time.

-Know an overview of the company’s history and what it sells.
-Remember the name of your interviewer and research them on LinkedIn beforehand.
+Know the basics of the company: what it sells, and who it sells to.
+Remember the name of your interviewer, and maybe even look them up on LinkedIn beforehand.
 This shows that you have an interest in the company and the job.

 Come with at least three follow up questions to ask your interviewer so it isn’t a one-sided conversation.
 Bring a pad of paper and pen to remember your questions and take notes while you talk to the interviewer.